nilesh44/docker/springBoot-docker.md

-## Create spring boot Docker image
+## Create spring boot Docker image , run spring boot application and link with mysql container running in docker as container.

 **Add docker file in spring boot application with name "Dockerfile" without any extention**